 Use strobe power to control the light on your subject, adjust shutter speed to control the light in the background.

 - Adjust your aperture and shutter speed from the settings above to properly expose the foreground (ie: let in more light).

 - Shoot with the sun behind you for better colors and less shadows.

 For shooting creatie wide-angle such as a sunburst or silhouette, stop down the aperture to F11 and/or increase your shutter speed to 1/1000s or faster.
 This will decrease the light entering the camera and help freeze the water to capture stunning sun rays.

-Sony is clearly the most innovative camera company of 2019, and the release of the RX100 VII has been no exception.
+Sony is clearly marking its territory as the leader of the pack in the camera world.
+The release of the RX100 VII has been no exception.
 Many recent innovations have been shared universally among Sony cameras, a rare quality for a camera manufacturer.
 Although the RX100 VII isn’t much of a hardware upgrade like its predecessor was, it bridges the gap between high-end compact cameras and professional systems with professional level autofocus and video capability.
 Yes, it’s an expensive camera.
 But you are going to get your value for the money.
 So if you are looking for something small to take with you on your adventures that gives you a clear improvement in quality and ease of use from other compact cameras, the RX100 VII is the camera for you.